About this listing

 17. Small fridge: There is a small fridge for your use upstairs on the landing.

 18. Keys to the house: You will be given two sets of keys to the house.
 Please make sure to securely lock the doors when you leave and when you are in for the night.
-Note that sometimes the upper lock does not entirely close when you close the door.
-Please make sure it is closed by pushing the door just to make sure it is actually closed and locked.
-When your stay is over, please drop off your keys in the mail-slot after locking the main door.
+Lorena will instruct you how to open and close the doors.
+Make sure the entrance door is closed by pushing the door a bit just to make sure it's actually closed and locked.
+Please don't slam the doors or force the keys as this might damage the doors.

 20. Information about Guanajuato: You can find tourist guides and maps of Guanajuato City and its surroundings for your use on a basket in the living room.

-24. Responsibility: We do not take any responsibility for any inconveniences caused outside the house because they are beyond our control and purview.
-We will make every effort to make your stay as pleasant as possible within our reach and within the limits of our property.
+23. Our Responsibility: We will make every effort to make your stay as pleasant as possible within our reach and within the limits of our property.
+We do not take responsibility for any inconveniences caused outside the house as they are beyond our control and purview.

-25. Liability Policy: Maria Demello, Gordon Denny and house staff do not assume any responsibility for any injuries, illnesses, insect bites, theft, or death sustained to the guests during their stay at La Malagueña.
-When guests agree to stay at this house, they consent to release Maria Demello & Gordon Denny from all liability.
+28. Liability Policy: Maria Demello, Jennifer Demello and house staff do not assume any responsibility for any injuries, illnesses, insect bites, theft, or death sustained to the guests during their stay at La Malagueña.
+When guests agree to stay at this house, they consent to release us from all liability.

-We hope that this information will be useful and that you will have a wonderful stay at La Malagueña.
+We hope this information is useful and wish you a wonderful stay at La Malagueña.